dlab-berkeley/R-Census-Data-Legacy/README.md

 # Census Data in R

-This workshp provides an introduciton to working with census data using the `tidycensus` R packages.
+This workshp provides an introduciton to working with census data in R using the `tidycensus` package.

 ## Description